spolivin/yandex_practicum_projects/big_cities_music/README.md

 # Big Cities Music

 The comparison of Moscow and St. Petersburg is surrounded by myths.
-For example:
+For instance:
  * Moscow is a megapolis subject to the rigid rhythm of the working week;
  * St. Petersburg is a cultural capital, with its own tastes.